 From a 2001 entry in my dream journal: “Diddie died last October.
-On the weekend that she died, Emily and Anne and I were supposed to spend a weekend together in San Francisco.
-Anne wasn’t coming ‘til Saturday morning, so Emily and I took off for Orr Hot Springs, and drove back Saturday morning to meet Anne at my house on Alvarado Street.
-My poor sister had to tell us.
-She had been told 10 minutes she stepped on the plane before by my mother.”
+On the weekend that she died, Emily and I were at Orr Hot Springs.
+We drove back Saturday morning to meet our sister Anne at my house on Alvarado Street.
+Our poor sister had to tell us that our grandmother was dead.

 I dreamt about Diddie’s house two nights ago.
-She was my Grandmother, and her real name is not Diddie, but that doesn’t matter.
-The dream was produced under the influence of a few things: a late night conversation with my sister who was describing her house to me –“It reminds me of Diddie’s,” she said excitedly- and also the sort of vivid dreams one has in the early morning, after not sleeping so well during the night.
-The dream was not a happy return to a beloved place: there was strange man warning me that I might well have to leave California.
-The house was hard to describe even in the first few minutes of waking consciousness.
-It was inchoate; mesmerizing.
-I wondered why and how, if the house was no longer standing, I returned to it so often.
+She was my Grandmother.
+Her real name was not Diddie.
+The dream was produced under the influence of a few things: a late night conversation with my sister who was describing her house to me –“It reminds me of Diddie’s,” she said excitedly- and also the vivid dreams I often have after not sleeping well.
+(The dream was not a happy return to a beloved place: there was strange man warning me that I might well have to leave California.)

-Diddie’s house recurs often in my dreams, usually in a different shape or in a different locale.
-There are secret rooms that appear, that I didn’t know existed, and these rooms give me hope that the house is has grown; is living.
+Diddie’s house is a recurrent theme in my dreams.
+It’s usually a different shape or in a strange location.
+Secret rooms appear, which I never knew existed.
+These rooms give me hope that the house is has grown, is living.
 I explore them curiously, tenderly.
-There’s a backyard, always.
-The interior of the house- the painting, the large medallion of Shakespeare, the picture of the geraniums, the small watercolor of Charity Farms, the farm in Hogsthorpe, England where her Grandfather grew up- does not appear.
+There’s the backyard, always.
+The interior of the house- the painting, the large medallion of Shakespeare, the picture of the geraniums, the small watercolor of Charity Farms, the farm in Hogsthorpe, England where her Grandfather grew up- these do not appear.

-Another entry reads: “Last night I walked into Diddie’s bedroom.
-To the left hand side of the door was a hole from which a rickety staircase descended.
-There was a basement I’d never seen before.
-I stared at it, wondering what was down there.
+Dream journal entry from June 2001: “Last night I walked into Diddie’s bedroom.
+To the left hand side of the door was a hole with a rickety staircase descending down.
+I stared into the hole, wondering what was down there.
 It wasn’t dank, dark or scary.
 It was, instead, illuminated with the light of the mid-afternoon sun.
 I began to weep, hugely, almost athletically, pulling energy up from my diaphragm and shoving it out the front of my face.
 I pounded the ground, I hugged my knees and crouched and howled and when there were no more tears, I still tried to cry…”

-The house was screened by a pepper tree and a hedge of toxic and fragrant white oleander.
-It didn’t call attention to itself.
+The house, screened by a pepper tree and a hedge of toxic and fragrant white oleander, didn’t call attention to itself.
 None of the houses on Aliso Street did at that time.
 They were smaller, low-slung, relaxed.
 It was Newport Beach.
 The outdoors was the attention-grabber.
-Not high-ceilinged houses with vasty interiors and heavy furniture.
-People didn’t live in Newport Beach because they wanted to be entombed in heavy houses.
-You lived there because you didn’t need to be protected from the elements.
-The night didn’t bring bone-crushing cold and the sun set, it seemed, just forty miles away over the long spine of the submerged mountain range that is the Channel Islands.
+The sun set, it seemed, just forty miles away over the long spine of the submerged mountain range that is the Channel Islands.
 The winds blew calmly over that small white house with the redwood rafters.

-From the dream journal later in 2001: “I dreamt that Diddie’s house, with the knowledge and connivance of Diddie, Dad and Cerini, had been blasted to make way for a new structure. ..somebody had cut down the ancient pepper tree in the front yard.
+From the dream journal: “I dreamt that Diddie’s house, with the knowledge and connivance of Diddie…had been blasted to make way for a new structure. ..somebody had cut down the ancient pepper tree in the front yard.
 That is what sent me over the edge.
 The tree had been ripped asunder, torn apart.
-It was a horrible dream.
-Not only did I rail at Dad and Cerini, I screamed at Diddie…”
+It was a horrible dream… I screamed at Diddie…”

 The house was torn down.
 I knew it would happen.
 My father and I made a last tour of the house, shortly before it went up for sale.
-I couldn’t believe at the time that it was going away forever.
 I took pictures of the house and the grounds it sat on.
 I took pictures of the glassware that still sat on her dining room table, the way the light hit it.

 Diddie nodded and said, yes.
-She saw the light too.
+I see.
+She saw the light, too.

-The last recorded entry in my journal is this one, and it’s the dream that the other dreams made, the logical end point to the ripped-out pepper tree and the wailing and the snarling rage: My brother Jim and I stood looking at the house, which was pale green.
-It stood on the edge of a cliff overlooking the ocean.
-There was a narrow path on the right that bordered a sheer drop – one misstep, and you’d be over the edge, falling to your death.
-The house was very old and very loved and it was very beautiful.
-I became aware of a stained glass window- old and ecclesiastically English looking.
+Here is a summary of a dream that all the other dreams made, the logical end point to the ripped-out pepper tree and the wailing and the snarling rage of my dream-soul: My brother Jim and I stand looking at Diddie’s house, which is pale green.
+It stands on the edge of a cliff overlooking the ocean.
+There is a narrow path that borders the sheer drop – one misstep, and you’re over the edge, falling to your death.
+The house is very old and loved and beautiful.
+I am aware of a stained glass window- old and English in an ecclesiastical way.

-I was given to understand that the house was condemned.
-It was going to be destroyed.
-Jim and I walked around the house looking at it and noting the visible signs of decay.
-There was a clear sense of danger.
-It was structurally unsound.
-The ground was crumbling under my feet.
-The sides of the house were slick with moisture.
-Green vegetation was shooting out of the house, slowly covering the wooden boards.
-The house was being reclaimed by natural forces, not ripped apart or dismantled by mechanical forces: re-enfolded in verdant green vegetation.
-I remember crying as the house began to fall.
+The house is condemned.
+It is going to be destroyed.
+Jim and I walk around the house looking at the decay: it is slick with moisture.
+Green vegetation shoots out the windows, slowly covering the wooden boards.
+The house is being reclaimed not by mechanical forces, but through natural means: it is slowly re-enfolded in verdant green vegetation.
+I start to cry as the ground crumbles under our feet and the house begins to fall.

-And then Jim and I pushed the house and helped it fall, right down into the ocean, which was bright blue and sparkling.
+And then Jim and I push the house and help it fall, down into the ocean, which is bright blue and sparkling.

 It seems that the death of Diddie and the destruction of the house hasn’t foreclosed the possibility of someone still living in it.